Argobba

 - Awards And Recognition

-- Recognition is often local, with community leaders and cultural practitioners being honored for their contributions to cultural preservation and leadership.
+- Recognition is primarily local, acknowledging contributions to cultural preservation and community leadership.

 - Modern Influences

-- Modern influences include increased access to education and technology, leading to changes in lifestyle and cultural practices.
+- Modern influences include increased access to technology and education, affecting lifestyle and cultural practices.

 - Digital Presence

-- The digital presence of the Argobba is growing, with some community members using social media to connect and share cultural content.
+- Digital presence is growing, with social media being used to connect communities and share cultural content.

 - Globalization Effects

-- Globalization has brought both opportunities and challenges, with increased exposure to external cultures and economic pressures.
+- Globalization has brought both opportunities and challenges, including cultural assimilation and economic change.

 - Urbanization Effects